Ricard (liqueur): Branding

 Paul Ricard, who had a degree in fine arts, designed his drink's first poster and label.
 The Ricard label featured an acanthus leaf, an ornamental leaf from the south of France, which has featured on every bottle and is now recognised as a distinctive mark of the brand and of pastis in general.
 The Ricard brand's blue and yellow design was inspired by the sky and the sun of his native Marseille.
 In more recent years a bright yellow sun logo was introduced to the bottle's neck.

 Production

 An anethole essence is created by rectification of anise, star anise, and fennel seeds.
-Various herbs and liquorice root are steeped with a neutral alcohol The anethole essence and flavored alcool are blended with sugar (less than 100 grams per litre), and caramel (giving the distinctive yellow colour).
+Various herbs and liquorice root are steeped with a neutral alcohol The anethole essence and flavored alcohol are blended with sugar (less than 100 grams per litre), and caramel (giving the distinctive yellow colour).
 The resultant spirit is bottled and stored above 12 °C and away from sunlight, otherwise, the anethole starts to crystallise and impair its look and flavour.

 Ricard is produced under the Pernod Ricard company's strategic growth plan based on sustainable development and social commitment, which is reflected in the production values of reducing water consumption for crops and production, reducing carbon emissions, and reducing wastes, therefore, the productions sites and vineyards for Ricard are usually certified in line with the United Nations' Sustainable Development Goals (ODD).